-This weekend, as you search for a movie to watch, you can either go see the latest adaptation of Romeo & Juliet or stay home and pick one of approximately 14 billion options available on streaming over a variety of services, be it Netflix, Hulu, Amazon, On Demand, or other sites.
+This weekend, as you search for a movie to watch, you can either go see the latest adaptation of Romeo and Juliet or stay home and pick one of approximately 14 billion options available to stream over a variety of services, be it Netflix, Hulu, Amazon, On Demand, or other sites.
 Every Friday, Vulture tries to make life easier by narrowing it down to a handful of heartily recommended options.
 This week, we stage a controversial love story, a science fiction classic, and a Japanese epic that twists the Bard in all the right ways.

 Romeo & Juliet (1968)